 The ADB and the Roads Department want all affected land to be registered and are committed to this being a transparent process.
-The ADB stands ready to assist the Roads Department in conducting the registration process and is hiring an international firm to conduct a due diligence check on the methodology being used by the Roads Department to assess the value of affected land.
 If affected people have questions or concerns about registering their land they should contact the Roads Department or the ADB Resident Mission office in Tblisi (see contact details section at the end of this document).